BarbyKelly/quizproject/README.md

 - Top scores displayed
 - Different scores for different Quiz Levels
 - Option to listen to the question and answers
+- Players can choose different lengths of Time to play the quiz
+- Different Time limits for different levels of quizzes
+- Player can fill in suggestion box, what kind of questions could be added to quiz, and players can be created beside their suggested questions (Developer would confirm validity and relevance of the questions and answers before they are made public)

 [Back to top](#contents)